If you have any further questions not covered in the sections below please email us at email@example.com and we will be happy to answer your enquiry

 Genuine yuzu trees take 10 years to yield fruit, grafted trees from The Wasabi Company are sold at 2-3 years old and will yield fruit this year or next.

 Yuzu trees, grafted and ready to fruit are sold online by The Wasabi Company.
-Genuine yuzu trees, that are hardy down to -10ºC will be available from The Wasabi Company very soon.
+Genuine yuzu trees, that are hardy down to -10ºC are available from The Wasabi Company here.